agn453/HI-TECH-Z80-C/README.md

 ## OCR version of scanned manual added
 <!-- May 29, 2025 -->

-Thanks to Martin for contributing an OCR enhanced copy of the scanned October 1989 "HI-TECH SOFTWARE C COMPILER (Z80) User's Manual".
+Thanks to Martin Homuth-Rosemann for contributing an OCR enhanced copy of the scanned October 1989 "HI-TECH SOFTWARE C COMPILER (Z80) User's Manual".
 You'll find this in the [doc/Hi-Tech-Z80-1989-october_ocr.pdf](https://raw.githubusercontent.com/agn453/HI-TECH-Z80-C/master/doc/Hi-Tech-Z80-1989-october_ocr.pdf) file.
 This allows you to search the document for content using your PDF reader/web browser.